Rebeca Andrade: 2024

+Andrade later donated the leotard she wore during her silver medal-winning all-around performance at the 2024 Summer Olympics, which was designed by Olympic teammate Jade Barbosa, to the Olympic Museum.

+2025–2026

+Andrade did not compete in any competitions throughout 2025 as she decided to rest and take a gap year from gymnastics.

+On February 6 2026, Andrade participated in the opening of the 2026 Winter Olympics carrying the Olympic flag.

+Andrade made her return to competition at the 2026 Pan American Championships.
+She only competed on vault and helped Brazil win silver as a team.
+During event finals Andrade won gold on vault ahead of Lia Monica Fontaine.

 Personal life

 Andrade achieved celebrity status in Brazil after her success at the 2020 Summer Olympic Games.
 Three months after the Games in October 2021, she appeared on the cover of Vogue Brasil.
 She was also awarded the Brazil Olympic Prize which recognized her as the best Brazilian female athlete of the year from 2021 to 2024.

 Andrade was in a relationship with bodybuilder Luiz Cleiton from June 2022 to 2024.

 She has worked with psychologist Aline Wolff since she was 13 years old and wants to study psychology herself.

 Andrade underwent three ACL reconstruction surgeries, all on her right knee.
 Her main idol in gymnastics is the Brazilian world champion Daiane dos Santos.